vmware-tanzu/velero/site/content/docs/v1.6/enable-api-group-versions-feature.md

 ## Background

 Velero serves to both restore and migrate Kubernetes applications.
 Typically, backup and restore does not involve upgrading Kubernetes API group versions.
 However, when migrating from a source cluster to a destination cluster, it is not unusual to see the API group versions differing between clusters.

-> &#9432; **API Group Version** | Kubernetes applications are made up of various resources.
+**NOTE:** Kubernetes applications are made up of various resources.
 Common resources are pods, jobs, and deployments.
 Custom resources are created via custom resource definitions (CRDs).
 Every resource, whether custom or not, is part of a group, and each group has a version called the API group version.

 Kubernetes by default allows changing API group versions between clusters as long as the upgrade is a single version, for example, v1 -> v2beta1.
 Jumping multiple versions, for example, v1 -> v3, is not supported out of the box.
-This is where the Enable API Group Version feature comes in.
+This is where the Velero Enable API Group Version feature can help you during an upgrade.

-Currently, the Enable API Group Version feature is in beta and can be enabled by installing Velero with a [feature flag](https://velero.io/docs/v1.5/customize-installation/#enable-server-side-features), `--features=EnableAPIGroupVersions`.
+Currently, the Enable API Group Version feature is in beta and can be enabled by installing Velero with a [feature flag](customize-installation.md/#enable-server-side-features), `--features=EnableAPIGroupVersions`.

+For the most up-to-date information on Kubernetes API version compatibility, you should always review the [Kubernetes release notes](https://github.com/kubernetes/kubernetes/tree/master/CHANGELOG) for the source and destination cluster version to before starting an upgrade, migration, or restore.
+If there is a difference between Kubernetes API versions, use the Enable API Group Version feature to help mitigate compatibility issues.

 ## How the Enable API Group Versions Feature Works